 - All Purpose Flour: Holds and gives structure to cookies.
 Too little flour and they will not hold a shape, and too much flour makes cookies puffy and dry.

-- Pumpkin Pie Spice: The blend of cinnamon, nutmeg, ginger, cloves, and allspice gives baked goods a delicious fall taste.
+- Pumpkin Pie Spice: Our homemade pumpkin pie spice is a blend of cinnamon, nutmeg, ginger, cloves, and allspice giving baked goods a delicious fall taste.

 - Cream of Tartar: This gives snickerdoodles a distinctive flavor and soft, chewy texture.
 It prevents the sugars from crystallizing and keeps the cookies soft rather than crunchy.